IgorYunusov/ThreadJect-x64/README.md

 13. Resume target thread - should be injected now
 ## Usage
 ```
-ThreadJect.exe <PID> <DLL Name>
+ThreadJect.exe <PID>
 ```
 ## Credits
 ```
 @ZwClose7 on Rohitab - Base LoadLibrary Injector (uses Thread Hijacking) and his CreateRemoteThread Manual DLL Injector
-@D4stiny (me) - Modified LoadLibrary Injector by adding code from the CreateRemoteThread injector and changing the shellcode that is used in the thread hijacking to support the manual mapping of the DLL.
+@D4stiny - Modified LoadLibrary Injector by adding code from the CreateRemoteThread injector and changing the shellcode that is used in the thread hijacking to support the manual mapping of the DLL.
 ```